Drew23-sm/waste-detection-yolo/README.md

 # Waste Detection using YOLO (Computer Vision Project)

-Object detection system developed as part of an academic robotics project focused on automated waste recognition.
+Computer vision system developed for an intelligent waste-collecting robot, capable of detecting waste and trash bins using a YOLO-based object detection model.

 This repository contains the model training pipeline and the inference module used to evaluate detection performance.